Atharvaud29/SMSspamdetector_internship/README.md

 Evaluation on the test dataset yielded robust performance, with metrics such as accuracy, precision, recall, and F1-score confirming the system's effectiveness.
 The spam detection system achieves precise identification of spam messages while minimizing false positives and negatives, providing users with a reliable tool for managing unwanted messages.

+# Code :

+First of all I install all the libraries in requirements.txt

+    streamlit
+    scikit-learn
+    numpy
+    pandas
+    scipy

 Model Workflow :

 ![image](https://github.com/user-attachments/assets/ba78ac71-c5dc-46e1-865b-e58633884bcb)